bbauska/front-end-web-ui/README.md

 <li>Include the Bootstrap CSS and JS classes into a web page.</li>
 </ul>

-### <b>Note: Please remember to retain the folder and all the files that you create in this exercise.
+<h4>Note: Please remember to retain the folder and all the files that you create in this exercise.
 Further exercises will build upon the files that you create in this exercise.
-DO NOT DELETE the files at the end of the exercise.</b>
+DO NOT DELETE the files at the end of the exercise.</h4>

-### <b>Setting up the Project Folder</b>
+<h4>Setting up the Project Folder</h4>

 <ul>
 <li>Go to a convenient folder location on your computer and download the <b>Bootstrap4-starter.zip</b> file using the link provided at the top of this page.</li><br>